NativeScript/docs-v7/setup/ab-setup/ab-cli-setup.md

 * Telerik account
 * Windows 7 or later
 * .NET 4.0 or later
+* Node.js
-* Node.js 0.10.26 or a later stable official release except Node.js 0.10.34
+    * (Windows 7 systems): Node.js 0.10.26 or a later stable official release except 0.10.34<br/>A [known issue](https://github.com/joyent/node/issues/8894) prevents the {{site.ab-cli}} from working properly with Node.js 0.10.34.
+    * (Windows 8 and later systems): Node.js 0.12.0 or a later stable official release<br/>A [known issue](https://github.com/SBoudrias/Inquirer.js/issues/235) in Inquirer.js prevents the interactive prompts from working properly in `cmd` shells on Windows 8 or later systems with Node.js 0.10.x.
 * (Optional) For iOS development
     * (Latest official) iTunes<br/>The bitness of Node.js and iTunes must match.
 * (Optional) For Android development with the native emulators